 A tax credit is either refundable or non-refundable.
 Unlike refundable credits, non-refundable credits can never exceed a taxpayer's tax liability.
 However, many of the non-refundable tax credits allow the unused amounts to be carried forward to future years.
-As shown in Table 8 below, only the following credits are refundable under current statutes:
+As shown in Table 7 below, only the following credits are refundable under current statutes:

-REFUNDABLE INCOME TAX CREDITS Name of Credit Type of Credit Property Tax Credit Individual Low-Income Credit for Increased Excised Taxes Paid Individual Research and Development (R&D) Credit 1/ Individual and Corporate Qualified Facility Credit 2/ Individual and Corporate Motion Picture Production Credit 3/ Individual and Corporate Notes: 1/ Credit is only available to businesses that employ portion of R&D credit is subject to an aggregate care . , 2/ Credit is subject to an aggregate cap of \$125 million annually.
-3/ Arizona Commerce Authority is authorized to pre-approve total credits of \$75 million in Calendar
+REFUNDABLE INCOME TAX CREDITS Name of Credit Type of Credit Property Tax Credit Individual Low-Income Credit for Increased Excised Taxes Paid Individual Research and Development (R&D) Credit $\frac{1}{2}$ Individual and Corporate Qualified Facility Credit ^{2/} Individual and Corporate Motion Picture Production Credit ^{3/} Individual and Corporate Notes: 1/ Credit is only available to businesses that employ less than 150 full-time employees.
+Refundable portion of R&D credit is subject to an aggregate cap of \$5 million annually.
+2/ Credit is subject to an aggregate cap of \$125 million annually.
+3/ Arizona Commerce Authority is authorized to pre-approve total credits of \$75 million in Calendar Year (CY) 2023, \$100 million in CY 2024, and \$125 million, beginning in CY 2025.

-The value of tax credits used and carried forward through tax year 2021 is summarized by the DOR summary report attached at the end of this section.
+The value of tax credits used and carried forward through tax year 2022 is summarized by the DOR summary report attached at the end of this section.